Drustcraft/discord-bot/README.md

 ## Installation

-Once you have installed Node.JS (*and by extension npm*), run this in the console:
+Once you have installed Node.JS (*and by extension npm*), rename config.secret.base.ts inside of the src folder to config.secret.ts and fill in the variables.
+Then run this in the console:

 ```sh
 npm run coldStartStage1 && npm run coldStartStage2